Tutorial

 45. \p{Yi}

-Instead of the \p{Latin} syntax you can also use \p{IsLatin}.
-The "Is" syntax is useful for distinguishing between scripts and blocks, as explained in the next section.
-Unfortunately, PCRE does not support "Is" as of this writing.
+Perl and the JGsoft flavor allow you to use \p{IsLatin} instead of \p{Latin}.
+The “Is” syntax is useful for distinguishing between scripts and blocks, as explained in the next section.
+PCRE, PHP, and XRegExp do not support the “Is” prefix.

 Unicode Blocks